 Overall, the books are good.
 There are a lot of new elements that happen and more conflict within the Icehome tribe as it’s made up of clans that are used to competing and fighting with each other.
 So, it also touches on racism and acceptance.
 Especially when outcasts are discovered that don’t fit the characteristics of the clans.
 Not to mention there are new creatures that the tribe have to deal with that the other tribe doesn’t encounter normally.
 Which is interesting to read about outside of the relationships.
 The dynamic is also interesting as almost all characters are unestablished in what they’re going to do.
 The male slaves have no idea how to do anything outside of arena fighting, island clans have been starving for years and don’t know how to get along with each other, and the women are learning where they fit in.
 And they find new things to do that the previous tribe never did like pottery, yarn, embroidery, etc.

 Like the first series, there are a few mistakes here and there or details that get changed.
 The author, Ruby Dixon, acknowledges these at the end of the book.
 Sometimes characters are mixed up with what clan they belong to or how certain things played out.
-But usually, it’s nothing major though and I never noticed those slip-ups until I was reading the Author’s Notes at the end of the book.
+But usually, it’s nothing major, though, and I never noticed those slip-ups until I was reading the Author’s Notes at the end of the book.
 Then I’m like “oh yeah they’re supposed to be or weren’t related before.”
-Hell, half the time I forgot who’s with who overall in the tribe as many of the characters have similar names.
+Hell, half the time I forget who’s with who overall in the tribe as many of the characters have similar names.
 Ruby Dixon keeps a list of all the tribe members and their kits (children) in the back of the book.
 Sometimes with notes about their history/character.
 As I read all of these on Kindle, I don’t look/see this until after I’m done reading.
 Not that it’s a big deal.
 I just thought it was worth pointing out.